GRIFF EXTRUSION SEMINARS & WEBINARS

 These are based on the seminar outline below, Introduction to Extrusion,

 but adapted to individual needs and interests.
 Charges are $2500 for the first day and $1500 for each additional day, plus expenses, plus travel time at $75/hour, and these remain the same no matter how many people attend.
 Some sessions are focused on training of operators and technicians, others include trouble-shooting and consulting, and hours can be adapted to fit production needs.
 Typical sessions are one or two days, sometimes more to accommodate shift schedules.
 It is possible to do this by teleconference or videoconference, but the best training is still by direct encounter, plus my direct observation of the equipment and products.

 3. One-Hour Webinars (E-training sessions).

 Between 2010 and 2013, I presented 16 1-hour free webinars.
 We had a typical registration of over 500 and in a few cases we went over 1000!
-The series ended in 2014, but I'm now presenting them again hosted by SPE (Society of Plastics Engineers).
+I still do webinars from time to time, hosted by Plastics Today.
 See home page for more detail.
-Following are past webinars available from me on request.
+Thde following past webinars are available (PowerPoint slides only) from me on request.